DMCA PROTECTED AND MONITORED

 THE COMPLAINT BECOMES A CRIMINAL INVESTIGATION

-Three months later, in May, Randy started receiving more threatening calls and harassment via social media, Gordon was once again contacted by the Ohatchee Police and Gordon again incriminated himself during the officer’s interview by actually naming the person helping him.
-Gordon also told the police that he had told “his people” (apparently pussy ass cowardly fucks have side kicks) to leave Randy alone.
+Three months later, in May, Randy started receiving more threatening calls and harassment via social media, Gordon was once again contacted by the Ohatchee Police and Gordon incriminated himself during the officer’s interview by actually naming the person helping him, someone supposedly named Adam Mckinly.
+Gordon also told the police that he had told “his people” to leave Randy alone.

 According to Randy, Gordon was informed by the investigators of the Ohatchee Police Department that he is under an open criminal investigation and likely facing multiple felony charges.
 After Gordon’s phone call with the police the social media accounts that some of the threats emanated from started disappearing, taken down by its users, Gordon or the person(s) helping him.
 Needless to say Randy is pursuing this and wants them punished to the full extent of the law for targeting his daughter, as well as he should.
 He has also obtained help from attorneys.